stac-extensions/card4l/sar/README.md

   `root`, `parent`, `child`, `item` and `collection`.
 - 1.6.9: `SideLobeLevel`, `IntegratedSideLobeRatio`, `CrossCorrelationWidth`, `CrossCorelationPeakLoc` are *recommended* to be included in the resource linked to with the relation type [`performance-indicators`](#stac-item-links).
+- 2.2: raster:bands\[*].values is not standardized yet in STAC, this could change to file:values or something different with a similar structure in the future.
 - 2.3: From the metadata specification it seems the sample type unit should be square meters (m²) although it is per-pixel data, which we think should be unitless itself.
 - 2.3 / 2.4: These fields may not be required in a future iteration of the specification as several tools don't generate such metadata, e.g. SNAP.
 - 4.3: A revision of the CEOS specification is planned and may change or relax the requirement.
 - 4.4: There's an inconsistency in the CEOS specification and the CEOS metadata specification.
-  The metadata specification asks for the gridding convention as specified here, but the text in the specification doesn't mention it.
+  The metadata specification asks for the gridding convention (center/ul/lr), but the text in the specification doesn't mention it.
-  We think the description really means you just need to use a consistent grid for the data, across tiles/scenes.
+  We think the description really means you just need to use and mention a consistent grid for the data, across tiles/scenes.
+  That's why we provide a URL here, which CEOS agreed with.